voiceittech/VoiceIt2-AndroidSDK/README.md

 ### API calls

 For each API call, a JsonHttpResponseHandler is needed to receive the result of the call.
-You can Override the response handlers like so, and abbreviated below:
+You can Override the response handlers like so, and abbreviated with ellipses below:
 ```java
 new JsonHttpResponseHandler() {
     @Override